The lab’s research projects are focused around the innate immune responses to virus infection in three main areas:

 1) The innate immune response to viral nucleic acids.

 Nucleic acids are powerful immunostimulatory agents.
 Sensing of damaged or mis-localised nucleic acids by pattern recognition receptors underlies multiple pathologies and is especially important in the context of anti-viral immunity.
-During DNA virus infection, the ability of our cells to sense viral genomic DNA it critical for mounting an interferon response.
-We discovered that DNA-PK can activate the IRF-3 dependent production of interferons and cytokines in response to viral DNA and are researching the intriguing links between the innate immune system and DNA damage response signalling pathways.
-We have Wellcome Trust and BBSRC funded projects to study these systems across multiple species.
+During DNA virus infection, the ability of our cells to sense viral genomic DNA it critical for mounting type one and type three interferon responses.
+We discovered that DNA-PK binds to cytoplasmic DNA and is required for the cGAS/STING pathway that drives the IRF-3 dependent production of interferons and cytokines in response to viral DNA.
+We are now are researching the intriguing links between the innate immune system and DNA damage response signalling pathways in response to DNA virus infections.
+In order to understand how nucleic acid sensing mechanisms evolved to drive anti-viral immunity we are taking a comparative immunology approach to define these mechanisms in multiple species including humans, mice and chickens

 There are many fundamental questions about the development of immunological memory which remain poorly understood.
-It is clear that the initial detection of a vaccine vector by the innate immune system has long lasting consequences for the development of memory responses.
-We have developed a panel of mutant viruses which have differential impacts on the development of lymphocyte memory.
-We have an MRC funded project to understand the mechanistic basis of how these mutant viruses modulate immunological memory gives us the potential to rationally design improved vaccines.
+The initial detection of a vaccine vector by the innate immune system has long lasting consequences for the development of memory responses.
+We use vaccinia virus, the vaccine that was developed to eradicate smallpox to help understand these fundamental mechanisms of vaccinology.
+For example we have developed a panel of mutant viruses which have differential impacts on the development of lymphocyte memory.
+We have defined the impact of removing individual and multiple immunomodulatory proteins from vaccinia virus on vaccination responses and the generation of CD8 T cell memory

 3) Linear ubiquitin chains in anti-viral immunity